open-source-labs/Chronos/chronos_npm_package/README.md

-# Chronos
-Visit our splash page at [chronoslany.com](https://chronoslany.com/)

-Chronos is a comprehensive developer tool that monitors the health and web traffic of servers, microservices, and containers.
-Use Chronos to see real-time data monitoring and receive automated notifications over Slack or email.

-#

 ## What's New?
 - Bug Fixes
 - Refactored code for additional modularity and customization
 - Ability for developers to increase number of metrics monitored for microservices
 #

 ## Features